Spring 2021: A Buddhist Approach to Development — GDS 3113

 Why learn Vipassana meditation?
 We often are not fully conscious of the choices and actions we take.
 Many of us do not know how our minds function from moment to moment.
 A Buddhist approach to development entails a view encompassing not only the choices in means and ends to programs and projects, but also the motivations and intentions of everyone involved.
 This includes us.
 The class will teach Vipassana meditation as the vehicle for evaluating our personal roles in the development processes.
 This activity is like a laboratory section of a science class; we will be our own laboratory setting for the inspection of ideas concerning growth, consumerism, environmental impact, ethnocentricity, sustainability, and the like.
 The class conditions of the development process at a global level are also played out in the personal choices we make.
 The instructor aims to teach students to be mindful of their thoughts and actions, and their possible consequences.
 This is not merely a self-help exercise that finds popularity in today’s culture; it is, as the Buddha described, a cultivation of the mind—mental development.

-Note: This class includes an additional hour for group meditation, film presentations, anonymous journal discussion, and final project planning.
+The proposed course has the same description as above but will include an additional hour for group meditation, film presentations, anonymous journal discussion, and final project planning.

 Instructor: Cliff Maxwell (email@example.com)